The answer is combined heat and power (CHP)

 Although CHP runs on natural gas, it significantly reduces many businesses reliance on the national grid.
 Plus cogeneration means significantly less vulnerability to power outages and price fluctuations.
 It comes in a variety of fully-customisable configurations between 20kW and 4,000kW.

-Biogas CHP uses biogas derived from a fermentation process of natural biodegradable products.
+A Biogas generator uses biogas derived from a fermentation process of natural biodegradable products.
 Usually this is the bacterial decomposition of organic material in landfill, organic process waste from food manufacturing, livestock waste products or the fermentation and processing of sewerage sludge at water treatment plants.

 This fuel has the added benefit of being sustainable and carbon neutral.
-Using CHP to process the fuel provides up to 90% energy efficiency at the point of use.
+Using a biogas generator to process the fuel provides up to 90% energy efficiency at the point of use.

 2G Biogas CHP systems are composed of specially calibrated biogas engines, components and materials.
-These are designed to be highly reliable, powerful and efficient.
+These are designed to be highly reliable and provide powerful and efficient biogas generation.
 Evo Energy Technologies offer Biogas cogeneration in fully-customisable configurations between 50kW to 3,000 kW.